 That’s Bluehost, GoDaddy, and most other cheap hosting providers.
 When someone else’s site gets infected with malware, or if they’re using too many resources, it can eventually drip down to your apartment and lead to further issues.
 Then when you call for help, they are rarely interested in putting your needs first.

-If you want the best performance and security, my go-to website host is Flywheel.
+If you want the best performance and security, our go-to website host is Flywheel.
 Flywheel (and other premium hosting companies like WP Engine) are single-family homes in a planned development, where the HOA does the yard work and keeps everything working like a well-oiled machine.
 They might cost a bit more, but they’re much more secure and involve less work on your part.

 One of the services we offer with each website we create is website hosting.
 When you opt for this service, you get daily content backups, enhanced website security, and vital technology updates for cybersecurity.
 In addition, it’s faster, more reliable, and less of a headache than the bargain bin hosting companies you see advertised across the internet.

 Looking to build a WordPress site using Flywheel?
 Take a look at their free WordPress 101 guide.
 Inside, you’ll learn more about WordPress and how to use it correctly.
-Download your copy, and send me a message if you have any questions.
+Download your copy, and send us a message if you have any questions.

 To ensure your website is entirely secure, you’ll also want to look into installing a Secure Sockets Layer (SSL) certificate.
 SSL certificates are critical for website security, something Flywheel goes into greater detail about inside this guide.